British Forces Broadcasting Service: Content and channels

-In 2010, BFBS also added Nepali TV (a TV channel in Nepali language based in the UK) in its channel line up for the benefit of Gurkha soldiers.
+In 2010, BFBS also added Nepali TV (a TV channel in the Nepali language, based in the UK) to its channel line-up for the benefit of Gurkha soldiers.
 This was replaced by Nepal Television (the state TV broadcaster of Nepal) on 1 March 2016.

 Service changes

 SSVC was awarded a new ten-year contract by the Ministry of Defence commencing on 1 April 2013.
 Fewer overseas troop deployments and reduced budgets resulted in a change to the previous TV service.

 Since 27 March 2013, BFBS TV has offered timeshifted versions of BBC One, BBC Two, ITV, as well as two channels of its own.
-BFBS Extra offers a variety of entertainment programming from W (formerly Watch), Dave, Sky One, National Geographic Channel, ITV2, 3 and 4, the History Channel, Sky Atlantic and previously Channel 4 and Channel 5.
+BFBS Extra offers a variety of entertainment programming from U&W (formerly Watch), U&Dave, Sky One, National Geographic Channel, ITV2, 3 and 4, the History Channel, Sky Atlantic and previously Channel 4 and Channel 5.
 BFBS Sport carries sport from BT Sport (replacing ESPN), Sky Sports, and Eurosport.

-BBC Two carries children's programming from CBBC, until the late afternoon or early evening, while BFBS Extra carries programming from CBeebies until the evening.
+BBC Two carries children's programming from CBBC and CBeebies until the late afternoon or early evening, while BFBS Extra 2 carries programming from Pop until the evening.
 Additionally, the BBC One and ITV feeds are timeshifted to hit peak time in local time zones.
 Channel 4 and Channel 5 later became available as separate channels in 2019.

 Forces TV

 On 10 June 2014, SSVC launched Forces TV, a new channel aimed at the British Armed Forces.
-It is available on BFBS, Sky channel 181 in the United Kingdom only, Virgin Media channel 274 in the United Kingdom, Freeview channel 96 and Freesat channel 165, and on satellite Eutelsat 10A (10°E) alongside BFBS the Forces Station and on Astra2 satellite 28°E free-to-air.
-Its content is a mixture of news reports, entertainment, documentaries and features produced by BFBS.
-It is independent from the Ministry of Defence and is funded through advertising and sponsorship.
-On 30 June 2022, Forces TV ceased operations for good, due to the loss of its Freeview capacity.
+It was available on BFBS, Sky channel 181 in the United Kingdom only, Virgin Media channel 274 in the United Kingdom, Freeview channel 96, Freesat channel 165, and on satellite Eutelsat 10A (10°E) alongside BFBS the Forces Station and on Astra2 satellite 28°E free-to-air.
+Its content was a mixture of news reports, entertainment, documentaries and features produced by BFBS.
+It was independent from the Ministry of Defence and was funded through advertising and sponsorship.
+On 30 June 2022, due to the loss of its Freeview channel slot, Forces TV closed down forever at 11:00am.

+BFBS Online

+In recent years BFBS services have become available online, in order to allow British service personnel stationed all over the world to stay connect no matter how remote.
+It is available through the BFBS website and App as well as other media platforms such as YouTube.
+The BFBS online services allow for free access to the BFBS Radio Service, Entertainment and Sports services, BFBS Forces News (Available also via its own website), Documentaries, Podcasts and inter-service sports competition coverage as well as other BFBS services.